gumaerc-testorg/20.219-january-iap-2015/content/pages/student-projects/kenneth-cheahs-project.md

 {{< resource uuid="26391e26-87c9-c57e-242b-c6c91217dd27" >}}

-This video is courtesy of [Kenneth Cheah](https://www.youtube.com/channel/UCy5Pf8DSg1wDNqU-RuD63Uw) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "4a565345-69a8-4b66-8f73-4fbbb12fecc2" "Kenneth Cheah" %}} on YouTube and is provided under our Creative Commons license.

 {{% resource_link "e7ab07a5-9bf4-78a1-8a95-a815093ec211" "*Link back to Day 1*" "#Instructor_and_Student_Work" %}}